-At September 30, 2021, the District's deposits were entirely covered by collateral and FDIC insurance.
+As of September 30, 2022, the District's deposits were entirely covered by collateral and FDIC insurance.

 Interest Rate Risk.
 In accordance with its investment policy, NCTCOG manages its exposure to declines in fair values by limiting the maximum allowable stated maturity of any individual investment to one year, unless otherwise provided in a specific investment strategy that complies with current law.